Gabriel Hauche

-Gabriel Agustín Hauche, nicknamed Demonio (demon), (born 27 November 1986 in Buenos Aires) is an Argentine professional footballer who plays as a forward for Racing Club in the Argentine Primera División.
+Gabriel Agustín Hauche, nicknamed Demonio (demon), (born 27 November 1986 in Buenos Aires) is an Argentine professional footballer who plays as a forward for Temperley.

 Career

 Club career

 Hauche started his playing career with Temperley in the lower leagues of Argentine football in 2004.
 He was signed by Argentinos Juniors of the Argentine Primera in 2006 and soon established himself as an important member of the first team squad.
 He was part of the team that reached the semifinals in the Copa Sudamericana 2008, where they lost to Estudiantes de la Plata.

 In January 2010 he joined Racing Club de Avellaneda.

-On 7 February he scored his first goal in Racing Club de Avellenada in a 2-4 defeat to Arsenal de Sarandí.
+On 7 February he scored his first goal in Racing Club de Avellenada in a 2–4 defeat to Arsenal de Sarandí.

-In december 2014, he gots Argentine Primera División champion after defeating Godoy Cruz and River Plate.
+In December 2014, he became Argentine Primera División champion after defeating direct rivals Godoy Cruz and River Plate.

 Outside Argentina

 On 30 December 2014, Hauche was presented as a new player for Liga MX team Club Tijuana.
 On 13 December 2017, Hauche re-signed a 6-month loan with Deportivo Toluca, following an initial 12-month loan.
 In July 2018, Hauche signed for Colombian team Millonarios.
 Hauche scored 3 times in 27 games in all competitions during his time in Colombia.